phR0ze/cyberlinux/docs/networking/README.md

 configured by the vpn and when not on the vpn dns is configured by the fallback.

 ### systemd-resolved nsswitch configuration
-cyberlinux just worked out of the box but Ubuntu, although using `systemd-resolved` doesn't have `nsswitch` setup correctly.
+cyberlinux just worked out of the box, but Ubuntu although using `systemd-resolved` doesn't have `nsswitch` setup correctly.

 You can verify if it is working by checking the DNS configured with `systemd-resolved --status`.
 If